remzi-arpacidusseau/ostep-projects/tester/README.md

 * `-s` (suppress running the one-time set of commands in `pre` file)

-There is also another script used in testing of `xv6` projects, called `run-xv6-command`.
-This is an `expect` script which launches the qemu emulator and runs the relevant testing command in the xv6 environment before automatically terminating the test.
+There is also another script used in testing of `xv6` projects, called `run-xv6-command.exp`.
+This is an [`expect`](https://en.wikipedia.org/wiki/Expect) script which launches the qemu emulator and runs the relevant testing command in the xv6 environment before automatically terminating the test.
 It is used by the `run-tests.sh` script as described above and thus not generally called by users directly.